longquanzheng/cadence-lab/dashboard/README.md

 Cadence-Client is the dashboard of client metrics, and a few server side metrics that belong to client side but have to be emitted by server(for example, workflow timeout).

-TODO: Cadence-Server-Basic the the basic server dashboard to monitor/navigate the health/status of a Cadence cluster.
+Cadence-Server-Basic is the the basic server dashboard to monitor/navigate the health/status of a Cadence cluster.

 # How